sand dunes on the beach at Warnemünde with lighthouse in background

 Although more people lived in the house after Edvard Munch’s time there, eventually it became an exhibition space, and a centre for artists mostly from Germany and Norway.
 Artists can have a temporary residence at the Munch house, living in the apartments and working in the studios.
 Which is a pretty cool legacy, I reckon.

-My favourite places to eat and drink in Warnemünde
+My favourite places to eat and drink near Warnemünde cruise port

-Obviously, there’s no shortage of German restaurants; it is a German town after all.
-Try Zum Stromer for some fancy seafood dishes (beware the prices are on the higher side.)
+Obviously, there’s no shortage of German restaurants in Warnemünde.
+It is a German town after all.
+Try Zum Stromer for some fancy seafood dishes, and be aware the prices are on the higher side.

 For a delectable selection of frozen yoghurt- with toppings galore- head to Fröhlich.
 The line to choose from the seemingly infinite number of toppings, can get lengthy on a hot summer day, but that’s testament to the pots of deliciousness that Fröhlich serves up.
 Choose from frozen yogurt, quark, or ‘pudding.’
 (Whatever ‘pudding’ is; personally I stick to a traditional fro-yo, but don’t let that stop you from branching out.

-The best place to get coffee in Warnemünde is, hands-down, Mahlwerk Coffee.
+The best place to get coffee near Warnemünde cruise port is, hands-down, Mahlwerk Coffee.
 Not only is the coffee decent, but Mahlwerk Coffee sells a whole load of breakfast items as well as cakey options On top of that, the staff are friendly and the atmosphere is warm and welcoming, with a cute little seating area outside the front of the shop.

 I think my bf and I must have eaten approximately twenty pizzas at Paparazzi over the several months we spent docking at Warnemünde cruise port.
 Partly because we were on a Norwegian fjords cruise– and eating pizza in a German port will not bankrupt a gal, compared to a Norwegian one- and more importantly because the pizza here was so outrageously great.
 Sit outside next to the canal- it’s a bit of a sun trap.

 Warnemünde is the ideal place to visit on Germany’s Baltic coast, especially if you’ve been sticking to cities and need a quick blast of salty sea air.
-You won’t need more than a couple of days to visit, but its close proximity to bigger cities makes it an easy option for a quick getaway.
+Whether you’re visiting for a couple of days or just sticking to one day docked in port, this is one wonderfully quaint little town.